fedora-python/portingguide/source/builtins.rst

 * :ref:`Fixer <python-modernize>`: None
 * Prevalence: Very rare

-The :func:`~importlib.intern` function was built-in in Python 2.
+The :func:`~sys.intern` function was built-in in Python 2.
 In Python 3, it is moved to the ``sys`` module.

 If your code uses ``intern()``, import it conditionally on Python 3::